The Westin Nova Scotian: Design

 The hotel today is a historic 15-storey structure overlooking Peace and Friendship Park (formerly Cornwallis Park) to the west and the seaport to the east.
 Cruise ships still regularly dock alongside the hotel and the adjacent railway station still offers regular service to Montreal via the Ocean.
 There are now 310 rooms in the hotel, including 10 suites.
 The Crown Suite, on the 11th floor, offers sweeping views of Halifax Harbour and is where Elizabeth II stayed in the past.

 The hotel is home to 23000 sqft of space for meetings, conferences, and weddings.
-A restaurant, Elements on Hollis, opened in 2011 and showcases Nova Scotian cuisine.
-Roy's Lounge is a contemporary cocktail lounge named after bartender Roy Clorey, who began bartending at the Hotel Nova Scotian in 1963.
+A restaurant, Seaport Social, is located onsite.
 The hotel also houses a fitness centre, an indoor saltwater pool, and a business centre.

 The area surrounding the hotel has become thoroughly modernized in recent decades.
 The old coal-fired power station across the street was recently renovated to serve as the corporate headquarters of Nova Scotia Power, and is the first LEED platinum-certified building in Atlantic Canada.
 The seaport district is now home to the Halifax Farmers' Market, the Canadian Museum of Immigration, and NSCAD University – in addition to the cruise ship terminal.